Fusion Power Plant Systems Codes

 If you would like collaborate by using PROCESS, or by contributing new or improved algorithms, please contact James Morris.

-PROCESS documentation
+PROCESS papers

 - “PROCESS”: a systems code for fusion power plants – Part 1: Physics